docknetwork/react-native-sdk/README.md

 # React native SDK for Dock app

-Using polkadot-js libraries in reacdt native is a challange, due to lack of webassembly support.
+Using polkadot-js libraries in react native is a challange, due to a lack of webassembly support.

-This sdk handles all the polkadot web assembly in a webview and comunicate to the react native thread trough a json rpc layer
+The Dock Wallet SDK handles all the polkadot web assembly in a webview, sending messages to the react native thread trough a Json RPC layer

-All you need to do is wrap your app in with a WalletSDKProvider and start build your polkadot wallet.
+All you need to do is wrap your app in with a WalletSDKProvider and start building your polkadot wallet.

 ## Installation
 ```js